GambitGamesLLC/unity-neuroguide-energy/README.md

 ---

-## IMPORTANT CONCEPTS - INeuroGuideAnimationExperienceInteractable
+## NEUROGUIDE ANIMATION EXPERIENCE - INeuroGuideAnimationExperienceInteractable

 This interface exposes the functionality needed to make this experience.